Sanctum Cloud Proxy

 The 5 Layers of Hardening

-Section titled “The 5 Layers of Hardening”- Key Security — No API keys exist in source code,
+Section titled “The 5 Layers of Hardening”- Key Security — No API keys live in source,

 Why Rust?

 Section titled “Why Rust?”LLM routing sits on the critical path for every autonomous action in the Sanctum.
-The previous Python implementation added measurable latency during HTTP parsing and context switching.
+The Python implementation added measurable latency on every hop — HTTP parsing, interpreter context switches, the requests import tax.

 By folding the hardening logic into the sanctum-proxy Rust binary:

-- We eliminated the Python interpreter and the
+- We dropped the Python interpreter and the

 Configuration & Dynamic Healing

-Section titled “Configuration & Dynamic Healing”The proxy loads its initial settings from ~/.sanctum/sanctum-proxy/config.yaml, but the architecture incorporates “Apple-like” intelligence:
+Section titled “Configuration & Dynamic Healing”proxyd loads its initial settings from ~/.sanctum/sanctum-proxy/config.yaml, but the config is live, not load-once: